 What are electronic signatures?

-The electronic signature is the digital equivalent of the handwritten signature.
-It is regarded as a sign of the declaration of intent in digital form.
-Methods for electronic signatures have existed since the 2000s.
+The electronic signature is, so to speak, the digital equivalent of the handwritten signature.
+It is considered a sign of the declaration of intent in digital form.
+Electronic signature procedures have existed since the early noughties.
 In the meantime, they have become established in business life.
-In the vast majority of countries, qualified electronic signatures have the same status as handwritten signatures (see, for example, Signature Act - SigG).
-In Europe the eIDAS Regulation the central standard.
+In the vast majority of countries, qualified electronic signatures have the same status as handwritten signatures.
+In Europe, the eIDAS Regulation the central standard.
 There are various forms of electronic signature procedures.
 Only qualified electronic signatures have the same status as manual signatures.

 Variants of electronic signatures

 According to the eIDAS Regulation an electronic signature is defined as: "data in electronic form which is attached to or logically associated with other electronic data and which is used by the signatory to sign".
 The eIDAS Regulation further distinguishes between three levels of digital signatures.
 These become more secure at each level.
 Only qualified electronic signatures are equivalent to handwritten signatures on paper.

 The simplest form of electronic signature is the Simple Electronic Signature (SES).
 Although this term is not mentioned in the eIDAS Regulation itself, it has become established in practice.
 It is basically a collective term that covers all electronic name signatures that do not have an advanced or qualified level.
 Even the typed name (e.g. in the mail signature) is considered an SES.

 The Advanced Electronic Signature (AES)

 The requirements for an Advanced Electronic Signature (AES) are much higher.
 An AES fulfils all of the following requirements:

 - It is uniquely assigned to the signatory (private key).